 Shy people feel anxious and uncomfortable in social situations.
 So, they stop being with and interacting with others.

-While they try to feel more comfortable interacting with others, then they try to feel better by voluntarily isolating themselves.
+Even if they try to feel more comfortable interacting with others, they voluntarily isolate themselves.

 3. Inappropriate attitudes

 There are a series of attitudes that alienate others and prevent us from forming lasting bonds.
 For example, some of them are:

 - Pride or feeling of superiority